Saving Money When There's Nothing Left to Cut

 The Car Trap

 Buying new cars is a great way to throw perfectly good money down the drain.
-The instant the tires roll off the dealer's lot, that fancy new car loses 10% - 20% (depending on make and model) of its value.
+The instant the tires roll off the dealer's lot, that fancy new car loses 10% - 20% (depending on make and model) of its value in depreciation.
 Buy a newer-model used vehicle instead.
 Someone else has already taken that depreciation hit.

 And no, buying a used car does not necessarily mean taking on someone else's problems.
 Shop carefully, do research on the resale values, both through private parties and dealers, and go in armed with a firm price in mind.
 Be fully prepared to turn and walk out the door if the dealer won't work with your price.